Diet To Help With Anxiety & Depression

 Magnesium is a calming mineral that helps manage anxiety and improve sleep.
 Foods high in magnesium include leafy greens, nuts, seeds, avocados, and grass-fed meat.

-If you’re not getting enough from food, a supplement like Magnesium Glycinate (400-600 mg before bed) can help.
+If you’re not getting enough beneficial effects of magnesium from food, a supplement like Magnesium Glycinate (400-600 mg before bed) can help reduce symptoms.

 4. Watch Your Caffeine Intake:

-Caffeine can make anxiety worse, especially in kids and teens.
+Caffeine can make anxiety worse, especially in kids and young people.

 Processed Foods and Anxiety in Kids/Teens